 Once washed, it is recommended that people remove the outer cover from the pillow and wring out the excess water from the pillow before putting it in the dryer.
 This should help cut down on dry time.

 I personally didn’t have a lot of excess water and even though I twisted the pillow, I wasn’t able to get any excess water out.

 When drying, Snuggle-Pedic suggests to start on a low heat (for both the outer cover and filling) and then gradually increase the heat “until the cycle takes no longer to dry than a large load of laundry.”

-I separated the outer and inner cover and started the pillow on an extra low heat setting for 20 minutes.
-After that, I did a 40 minute round on a medium heat and then another 50 minutes on a high heat (in 20 and 30-minute increments).
+I separated the outer and inner cover and started the pillow on an extra-low heat setting for 20 minutes.
+After that, I did a 40 minute round on medium heat and then another 50 minutes on high heat (in 20 and 30-minute increments).

 By the end, it took nearly two hours for my pillow to completely dry.
 I was also in and out of the dryer moving the filling around to help it get air and dry more quickly, too.

-After being completely dried the pillow has great loft.
+After being completely dried the pillow has a great loft.
 It will settle and lose a little bit of its height after it comes out of the dryer, but for me, it felt full and supportive but I was still able to sink into it.
-The memory foam is initially really responsive and the pieces are small enough that you can rearrange them within the pillow to carve out space for your head if you’d like.
+The memory foam is initially really responsive and the pieces are small enough that they can be rearranged within the pillow to carve out space for the head if desired.

-If it seems too firm or if there is too much filling in the pillow for you, simply unzip the inner cover and remove the desired amount.
-It may take a couple attempts to figure out the right level of filling.
+If it seems too firm or if there is too much filling in the pillow, simply unzip the inner cover and remove the desired amount.
+It may take a couple of attempts to figure out the right level of filling.